5 Days in Florence, Italy Itinerary

 We took the afternoon to walk along the river, grab some dinner at a small restaurant, and recover from a day of travel.

-Day 1 in Florence – Uffizi Gallery
+Day 1 – Uffizi Gallery & The Duomo

 Our first full day was on Thursday and we had tickets to the Uffizi Gallery to see some famous works of art!
 This is where pre-planning came in very handy.
 I was fortunate to partner with TripAdvisor to help plan some of our excursions.
+I’ve used them before to check reviews on things, but I’ve never booked an excursion through them so I was excited to give it a try.

+Booking directly through the website was quick and easy.
+I did a search for “Florence,” clicked on their “Things to Do” button, and then I clicked on “Museums.”
 From there it was just a matter of narrowing down the exact match for us.
 We chose self-guided skip-the-line tickets with a 4:30pm time of entry.
 This gave us the entire morning and early afternoon to explore Florence beforehand.

 Ponte Vecchio

-We followed a logical path from our hotel along the river.
-We crossed at the Ponte Vecchio which is filled with jewelry shop after jewelry shop.
-It’s extremely tourist-y and I was happy just get to the other side!
-Once there it was time to explore the Oltrarno quarter.
-This is the cutest, most quaint neighborhood with shops, restaurants, and beautiful architecture at every turn.
+It crosses over to the Oltrarno quarter which is the cutest, most quaint neighborhood with shops, restaurants, and beautiful architecture at every turn.
 This is also where you’ll find Pitti Palace and Boboli Gardens.
 We didn’t go inside because there just wasn’t time.
 You would need a large portion of the day to get through it all.

 Piazza della Signoria & Palazzo Vecchio

 As time drew closer for our scheduled gallery tour, we headed back across the Ponte Vecchio and towards the Uffizi Gallery.
 We had just enough time to walk into the city square known as Piazza della Signoria.
-It’s decorated with famous statues like Hercules and Cacus, Perseus with Head of Medusa, Neptune’s Fountain, and a copy of David.
+It’s decorated with famous statues like Perseus with Head of Medusa, Hercules and Cacus, Neptune’s Fountain, and a copy of David.
 It’s also where the Palazzo Vecchio tower stands.

 Uffizi Gallery